peacewalker122/url-shortener/README.md

 );
 ```

+# API Design
+## POST /shorten: Create a new shortened URL
+Must be capable of handling 1 million write requests per day or ~= 11 requests per second.

+## GET /shorten/<key>: Resolve a shortened URL
+Must be capable of handling 10 million read requests per day or ~= 110 requests per second.
+This aproach only able on framework / language that support concurrency, on my previous attempt using Flask i havea really bad performance ~= 20rps for get Request.
+And i choose to rewrite it entirely using FastAPI which is able even into 200rps which is 17.28 million requests per day or 900% of Improvement.

 # Storage Requirements
 Assuming an average long URL length of 100 characters (including the protocol, domain, path, and query parameters), and a short URL length of 7 characters (base62-encoded), the approximate storage requirements can be calculated as follows: